Legal Compliance

 Photo Credit: Norbert Braun_Unsplash

-Supply Chain Due Diligence Act (Germany)
+Supply Chain Due Diligence Act (Germany)(link is external)

-In June 2021, the German Parliament adopted a new law on human rights in supply chains (Lieferkettensorgfaltspflichtengesetz), which entered into force on January 1, 2023.
+In June 2021, the German Parliament adopted a new law on human rights in supply chains (Lieferkettensorgfaltspflichtengesetz(link is external)), which entered into force on January 1, 2023.
 Under the Supply Chain Due Diligence Act, companies are obligated to identify and assess human rights and environmental risks and establish an adequate and effective risk management system, including by publishing an annual report outlining steps to identify and address risks.
 The risks that companies must address include forced labor, child labor, discrimination, violations of freedom of association, unethical employment, unsafe working conditions, and environmental degradation.
-The act applies to companies with their head office, principal place of business, administrative headquarters, domestic branch, or registered office in Germany and employing more than 3,000 employees (employing more than 1,000 employees beginning in 2024).
+The act applies to companies with their head office, principal place of business, administrative headquarters, domestic branch, or registered office in Germany and with more than 3,000 employees (more than 1,000 employees beginning in 2024).
 Companies not in compliance with the act face penalties up to €8,000,000, or up to 2 percent of global revenue, as well as exclusion from the public tender process in Germany for a period of up to 3 years.

 Norweigen flag with green mountains and houses in the background